AFFORDABLE CONNECTIVITY PROGRAM

 What documents do households need to show identity when applying for the ACP?

-Households may need to have some sort of documentation - the last four digits of a Social Security number is generally easiest and fastest but other forms of identity such as a driver’s license are fine.
+Households need to provide documentation to confirm their identity – the last four digits of a Social Security number is generally easiest and fastest but other forms of identity such as a driver’s license are acceptable.

-If they decide to qualify through their student or dependent, the applicant will also need to provide identification for their student/dependent, such as the last four digits of their Social Security number.
+If they decide to qualify through their student or dependent, the applicant will also need to provide identification for their student/dependent, such as the last four digits of the student’s Social Security number.
 Examples of documents are below.
 For more information, see here.

 • A valid government, military, state, or Tribal ID